 While the cost of removing vermin and bugs that infest a home is generally excluded, the cost of repairing the damage caused by such pests typically is covered.

 Many losses may appear to be excluded under a particular exclusion while other language of the policy suggests the peril or loss is covered.
 When you are in the middle of a dispute with your insurance company about the scope of coverage and applicable exclusions, you should not rely on the representative of your insurance carrier to give you reliable objective information.
 Insurance companies work diligently to justify denying, delaying or underpaying claims based on the identifying policy language that will justify such adverse treatment of claims.
-If your insurance company is not dealing with you fairly when you have a legitimate claim, you should consult with a Florida homeowner’s insurance coverage attorney who has the experience and skill to take on large insurance companies.
+If your insurance company is not dealing with you fairly when you have a legitimate claim, you should consult with a Florida homeowner’s insurance coverage attorney who has the experience to take on large insurance companies.